AdamJablonka/company-coding-challenge/README.md

 # ClearBlade Todo App Coding challenge

-This is a simple React App using MaterialUI, Typescript, Zustand for state management, and attempts to follow bulletproof react.
+This is a simple React App using Material-UI, Typescript, Zustand for state management, @hello-pangea/dnd for drag and drop, and attempts to follow Bulletproof react.

 ## Application features implemented